pandas-dev/pandas/doc/source/contributing.rst

 For Python 3.4, you can download and install the `Windows 7.1 SDK <https://www.microsoft.com/en-us/download/details.aspx?id=8279>`__.
 Read the references below as there may be various gotchas during the installation.

-For Python 3.5, you can download and install the `Visual Studio 2015 Community Edition <https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx>`__.
+For Python 3.5 and 3.6, you can download and install the `Visual Studio 2015 Community Edition <https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx>`__.

 Here are some references and blogs: